Oceans of Opportunity

 Do we have problems?
 Absolutely yes.
 But the sad reality is that the media’s fear mongering is not the approach for environmental advocacy that we need.
 We should keep in sharp focus that here in the US we’re at the tail end of two devastating hurricanes, and on the eve of the next election cycle.
 So, will climate change be on every politician’s lobbying agenda?
 You bet, and while that is great at face value, we can’t lose sight of the fact that it will take a heck of a lot of action to speak louder than those words.

 I will be forward in admitting that my carbon footprint is not net zero.
 It’s probably far from.
-As a middle class blue collar family man, just staying afloat day to day often means heavy reliance on the systems around us – none of which are green.
-For instance, I have a big truck and use a lot of fuel,a boat and use more fuel, buy packaged foods which means plastic waste, drink bottled water so more plastic, lights get left on in the house, windows get left open with the heat on, and it goes on and on.
-The simple world that turns is full of post consumer waste and fossil fuel consumption, and it’s a problem.
+As a middle-class blue-collar family man, just staying afloat day to day often means heavy reliance on the systems around us – none of which are green.
+For instance, I have a big truck and use a lot of fuel, a boat that uses more fuel, buy packaged foods which means plastic waste, drink bottled water so more plastic, lights get left on in the house, windows get left open with the heat on, and it goes on and on.
+The simple world that turns is full of post-consumer waste and fossil fuel consumption, and it’s a problem.
 We can do our best to boycott, but at what expense and cost of convenience for daily survival are most willing to go?

 So, its apparent and obvious that we have a very complicated problem, with no easy singular solution.
 I think the best thing we can do is to all do our part in thinking green [and blue].
 Improved consciousness of how we interact with the world, particularity the natural world, will force us to make better decisions day to day.
 In my case, while underwater every day, I end up highly sensitized to my breathing atmosphere – my life support.
-Without a well managed atmosphere, I’d be quite literally dead in the water.
-For that alone, I am truly fearful about the global rise in CO2.
+Without a well-managed atmosphere, I’d be quite literally dead in the water.
+For that alone, I am truly fearful about a global rise in CO2 that reaches over what we humans can tolerate.
 It’s bad stuff.
 It could kill me, and it could kill all of us…it’s that serious.

 So, I will leave you with a key question to pose to our fearless leaders running for office who are certain to harp on the doom and gloom of the recent storm destruction to win your votes…